Knowing how to work with different light sources and lighting setups is one of the biggest challenges of photography.

 2. The importance of lighting position

+The importance of a good indoor photography lighting setup is often overlooked.
 A single light or flash can help show the effects of directional lighting.
 Choose some simple objects – fruit, china bowls – and set up your light source to one side of your subject.
 Then move it around the subject and observe how the highlights and shadows change shape.

 Shadows can increase the three-dimensional look and can make an image a lot more dramatic.
 If you’re shooting a person, check out what happens to the detailing and tones on the face when you move your light source into a different position.